-Boating is a major attraction for family travellers here.
-If you want to experience some quiet time away from the hustle and bustle of the city, just rent a boat and go peddling amidst the scenic beauty of the jungle.
+Boating is a major attraction for family travelers here.
+If you want to experience some quiet time away from the hustle and bustle of the city, just rent a boat and go paddling amidst the scenic beauty of the jungle.

 8. Van Rani

-Mini toy train ‘Van Rani’ is another prime tourist attractions in Sanjay Gandhi National Park.
-This narrow-gauge train passes through the tourist zones of the park showcasing forest’s rich biodiversity.
+Mini toy train ‘Van Rani’ is another prime tourist attraction in Sanjay Gandhi National Park.
+This narrow-gauge train passes through the tourist zones of the park showcasing the forest’s rich biodiversity.

 9. Safari Ride

 This protected area hosts many forms of wildlife.
-You can take mini jungle safari in a caged bus which is around 25-minute ride through 30 acres of fenced forest area.
+You can take a mini jungle safari in a caged bus which is around 25 minutes ride through 30 acres of fenced forest area.

 But unlike other national parks, the lions and tigers have been put in large enclosures.
-You can still spot deer, monkey, wild cat etc. in their natural habitat.
+You can still spot deer, monkeys, wild cats, etc., in their natural habitat.

-Run by the local forest department, the overnight camps inside the park offers many types of accommodation facilities – tents, pine houses and guest houses.
+Run by the local forest department, the overnight camps inside the park offer many types of accommodation facilities – tents, pine houses and guest houses.

 You can rent it out to experience the wilderness of Sanjay Gandhi National Park.
-Drive your vehicle till the camping point.
-There are sufficient parking space available for tourists to park their cars.
+Drive your vehicle to the camping point.
+There is sufficient parking space available for tourists to park their cars.